 Multiple-class funds do not have a single share price.
 Rather, each class has a share price, also known as net asset value (NAV), which is typically calculated as of the close of regular trading on the New York Stock Exchange (NYSE), generally 4 p.m., Eastern time, on each day that the NYSE is open for business (a business day).
 In the rare event the NYSE experiences unanticipated disruptions and is unavailable at the close of the trading day, each Fund reserves the right to treat such day as a business day and calculate NAVs as of the close of regular trading on the Nasdaq (or another alternate exchange if the Nasdaq is unavailable, as determined at Vanguard's discretion), generally 4 p.m., Eastern time.
-The NAV per share for Vanguard Total International Stock Index Fund is computed by dividing the total assets, minus liabilities, allocated to the share class by the number of Fund shares outstanding for that class.
-The NAV per share for each of the remaining Funds is computed by dividing the total assets, minus liabilities, of the Fund by the number of Fund shares outstanding.
+The NAV per share for Vanguard Balanced Index Fund is computed by dividing the total assets, minus liabilities, allocated to the share class by the number of Fund shares outstanding for that class.
+NAV per share for Vanguard Balilie Gifford Global Positive Impact Stock Fund is computed by dividing the total assets, minus liabilities, of the Fund by the number of Fund shares outstanding.
 On U.S. holidays or other days when the NYSE is closed, the NAV is not calculated, and the Funds do not sell or redeem shares.
-However, on those days the value of a Fund's assets may be affected to the extent that the Fund holds securities that change in value on those days (such as foreign securities that trade on foreign markets that are open).